By Eric V. Snow

-Libertarians should keep in mind that even the actors during the Civil War on the South would engage in revisionism even about what their own goals had been.
+Libertarians and others should keep in mind that even the actors during the Civil War on the South would engage in revisionism even about what their own goals had been.
 Alexander Stephens, the Confederate Vice President, said slavery was the cornerstone of the Confederacy when the war began, but after the war said the war was about states' rights, not slavery.
+The primary documents quoted from below, which show that the legislators of Texas, Mississippi, and South Carolina, were mainly motivated by a desire to preserve and expand the institution of slavery, demonstrates Stephen’s fundamental dishonesty and historical revisionism.
 So, from a proper historiographical view, what matters is what the South's leaders were saying about preserving slavery as a war aim in 1861 in primary sources of the time, not necessarily what they were saying about slavery after 1865 in their memoirs, public speeches, etc.

 The historian William C. Davis noted inconsistencies in the arguments Southerners made for states' rights.
 The Confederate Constitution, which protected slavery at the national level, was ironically inconsistent with "States' rights."

 "To the old Union they had said that the Federal power had no authority to interfere with slavery issues in a state.
 To their new nation they would declare that the state had no power to interfere with a federal protection of slavery.
 Of all the many testimonials to the fact that slavery, and not states rights, really lay at the heart of their movement, this was the most eloquent of all." (as in Wikipedia)

 This inconsistency shows their real goal was to continue an abominable system of harsh racial oppression, not to set up some theoretically superior system of decentralized government.
 To protect slavery at the national level in its Constitution also shows the Confederacy didn’t want to slowly phase it out either.